Mariollet/Interactive-Real-Time-Text-to-Particles/README.md

 ## Customization

 - **Change the default text**:
-  Use the TEXT input in the UI, or edit the default value in the HTML (`index.php`).
+  Use the Text input in the UI, or edit the default value in the HTML (`index.html`).
 - **Add more fonts**:
   Add options to the `<select id="fontSelect">` and update the Google Fonts link in the `<head>`.
 - **Tweak animation**:
-  Adjust the physics and rendering logic in the JavaScript section of `index.php`.
+  Adjust the physics and rendering logic in `assets/js/particles.js`.

 ---